 The reason why EMC Testing is so important was noted in popular mainstream television audiences back decades ago!
 The importance has become ever so more important with more electronic equipment around us, all working in close proximity.

-The video is a bit of light humour regarding what possibly could happen in the real world.
+The video is a bit of light humour of what possibly could happen in the real world.
 But EMC testing has it’s roots throughout history with some disastrous consequences.
-During naval history, their has been documented two very well known incidents the USS Forestal and the British Naval ship the HMS Sheffield.
+During naval history, there has been documented two very well known incidents.
+The USS Forestal and the British Naval ship the HMS Sheffield.
 The aircraft carrier USS Forestal had a fire in 1967 that resulted in 134 people were killed.
 The root causes an improper connector termination.
 Whilst a radar scanned across the aircraft carrier’s deck it cause a missile to fire.